By Efrona Mor

 When Odo did not answer, the Shadow looked up at him from on his knees, bleeding to his death.
 He held up the pup and spoke again.
 “I Domis Barathir Royal Shadow of Siberal, do forfeit my life and ask life be given.”

 Odo wiped his mouth with the back of his hand, thinking.
 “The Code of Life is performed during a battle between two realms, Demon.
-I am not at war with you, regardless that your Realm Siberal is my enemy!”
+I am not at war with you, regardless that Realm Siberal is my enemy!”

 “The pup,” Domis whispered.